Durant Choctaws

-The Durant Choctaws was the primary nickname of the minor league baseball teams based in Durant, Oklahoma, who played as members of the Class D level Texas–Oklahoma League from 1911 to 1914.
+The Durant Choctaws were a minor league baseball team based in Durant, Oklahoma.
+Durant played as members of the Class D level Texas–Oklahoma League from 1911 to 1914.
 The Durant Educators (1911), Durant Choctaws (1912–1913) and Durant Gladiators (1914) teams played exclusively in the Texas-Oklahoma League, hosting home minor league games at the Durant Base Ball Park.

-After placing second in their first season of play, Durant finished last during the next three seasons, before the league folded following the 1914 season, during World War I.
+After placing second in their first season of play, Durant finished in last place during the next three seasons, before the league folded following the 1914 season, during World War I.

 History

 In 1911, the Durant Educators became a charter member of the eight–team, Class D level Texas–Oklahoma League.
 The Educators joined the Altus Chiefs, Bonham Boosters, Ardmore Blues, Cleburne Railroaders, Gainesville Blue Ribbons, Lawton Medicine Men and Wichita Falls Irish Lads in beginning Texas–Oklahoma League play on April 25, 1911.

 The Altus Chiefs, (31–44), Gainesville Blue Ribbons (19–30) and Lawton Medicine Men (17–31) all folded before completing the season.
 In the final league overall standings, the Wichita Falls Irish Lads (65–38) led the league, followed by the second place Durant Educators (65–46), Cleburne Railroaders (61–50), Bonham Boosters (54–60) and Ardmore Blues (49–58).
 Wichita Falls won the first half title and Cleburne won the second half title.
 In the playoffs, Wichita Falls refused to play game four after a financial dispute and Cleburne was awarded the championship.

 The Texas–Oklahoma League began the 1912 season as an eight-team league, which was reduced to six teams when the Greenville Highlanders and McKinney teams folded during the season.
 The Durant "Choctaws" (also referred to as the "Hustlers" in 1912) ended the Texas–Oklahoma League season with a record of 26–64, placing sixth and finishing 36.0 games behind the first place Ardmore Giants.
 Hetty Green, Allie Mitchell, Charlie Dierdoff and Bill Harper served as managers in 1912, as Durant finished in last place for the first of three consecutive seasons.

 The "Choctaws" nickname corresponds to Durant local history.
 The city of Durant was founded by Dixon Durant, who was French–Choctaw.
 Today, Durant serves as the capital of the Choctaw Nation of Oklahoma.